Avalara/Communications-Developer-Content/afc_saaspro_tax/afc_rest_apis/SDK/csharp/README.md

             Configuration.Default.Password = "YOUR_PASSWORD";

             var apiInstance = new CustomizationApi(Configuration.Default);
-            var requestedClientId = 56;  // int | Client id associated with profile(s) to be fetched  Null value will use client id submitting the request or default client id as applicable. (optional) var requestedProfileId = 56;  // int | Configuration profile id to be fetched  Use 0 to indicate all profiles  Null value will use profile id from request or 0 if not set. (optional) var itemType = new TaxCalculationSettingTypes(); // TaxCalculationSettingTypes | Item Type  Examples:    Configuration, Bundle, Exclusion, Override, All (optional)
+            var requestedClientId = 56;  // int? | Client id associated with profile(s) to be fetched  Null value will use client id submitting the request or default client id as applicable. (optional) var requestedProfileId = 56;  // int? | Configuration profile id to be fetched  Use 0 to indicate all profiles  Null value will use profile id from request or 0 if not set. (optional) var itemType = new TaxCalculationSettingTypes(); // TaxCalculationSettingTypes | Item Type  Examples:    Configuration, Bundle, Exclusion, Override, All (optional)

             try